vtexdocs/help-center-content/docs/tutorials/en/creating-a-coupon-beta.md

 * **Export:** Allows exporting the generated coupons to a CSV file.
 The exported file contains a single column, with one code per row.

 ![cupons-gerados-en](https://images.ctfassets.net/alneenqid6w5/3Ar3vHIyynacQr9vJ5qUf3/640d534c61c09cae6bb345bbbca25173/cupons-gerados-en.gif)

+### Generating coupons in bulk
+Coupon [creation for promotions](#creating-coupon) must be done in the Promotions & Taxes module.
+However, there may be situations when you need to create many coupons at once due to a campaign or marketing initiative.

+You cannot generate coupons in bulk in the VTEX Admin, only using the [Promotions & Taxes API](https://developers.vtex.com/docs/api-reference/promotions-and-taxes-api).
+For more information, read our guide [Creating and managing coupons with Promotions API](https://developers.vtex.com/docs/guides/creating-and-managing-coupons-with-promotions-api).

 ## Associating a coupon with a promotion